IN2-Moist/2Take1-Moist-Script/README.md

 		Minimap Zoom to Players Blip
 			use with above function to provide zoom ability needs some fine tuning

+		Unlock Minimap Zoom
+			Toggle enables Zoom and unhides a Value Modifier with manual input when value is not changed and activated a second time

 		Players Blip Flashes
 			flash the players blip needs more work to make flash smoother

 	Player IP Info
+		Give Treats
+			Selectable value defaults to the most common one for 50k bank treat.
+			(But be aware these can only be used a limited amount of times per player per session)

 		IP Info Section from players IP Address

 	Troll & Annoy